ImAbdollahzadeh/True-open-free-Type/README.md

 	u = -0.1471 * r - 0.2888 * g + 0.4360 * b;
 	v =  0.6150 * r - 0.5149 * g - 0.10001 * b;

-If we look at the transformation relation, we will see that the Y element mostly comes from R and G elements (green-yellowish brightness), u comes from B element which somwhow considers the blue color of the pixel, and v mainly considers redness.
+If we look at the transformation relation, we will see that the Y element mostly comes from R and G elements (green-yellowish brightness), u comes from B element which somehow considers the blue color of the pixel, and v mainly considers redness.

-Te next step is to keep Y constant (because we don't want to lose the intensity or energy of the pixel), anddecrease the u and v elements in order to lower the chrominance of the corresponding pixel.
+The next step is to keep Y element constant (because we don't want to lose the intensity or energy of the pixel), and decrease the u and v elements in order to lower the chrominance of the corresponding pixel.
 Here we apply a 50 % decrease (you can experiment another value).

 	u *= 0.5;
 	v *= 0.5;